Management of multiple sclerosis in COVID-19 pandemic

 Urinary system manifestations.
 Renal involvement is rare.
 Focal glomerulonephritis has been reported in a few cases.
 Sterile urethritis, orchitis, and especially epididymitis are rare but may occur.

 Nervous system involvement.
-Neurologic manifestations have been reported in 1% to 49% of cases; however, when large series are studied, their prevalence remains between 1.1% and 9% of all Behcet disease patients (Al-Araji and Kidd 2009; Siva and Saip 2009; 132; 25; 63).
-However, when Behcet disease patients are followed for up to 2 decades, the frequency of neurologic involvement increases to 13% in males and to 5.6% in females (65).
+Neurologic manifestations have been reported in 1% to 49% of cases.
+In large series, their prevalence remains between 1.1% and 9% of all patients with Behcet disease (08; 128; 158; 29; 75).
+However, when patients with Behcet disease are followed for up to two decades, the frequency of neurologic involvement increases to 13% in males and to 5.6% in females (77).

-The usual onset age of Behcet disease is later in the third or earlier within the fourth decade; however, although rare, onset in children has also been reported (Uluduz et al 2011; 129) and when the onset age of the initial symptoms (most likely oral aphthous ulcers) are considered, then in up to one fourth of patients the disease starts under the age of 16 (129).
+The usual onset age of Behcet disease is later in the third or earlier within the fourth decade; however, although rare, onset in children has also been reported (137; 155).
+When the age of onset of the initial symptoms (most likely oral aphthous ulcers) are considered, then in up to one fourth of patients the disease starts under the age of 16 (155).
 Behcet syndrome shows equal frequency among males and females.
 However, there is a difference in disease expression between genders, and males have a more severe course due to the morbidity of pulmonary vascular diseases.
-Neuro-Behcet syndrome generally presents in individuals in their late 30s, about 5 years after the onset of the established systemic disease, and is more common in males (3:1).
+Neuro-Behcet syndrome generally presents in individuals in their late 30s, about 5 years after the onset of the established systemic disease and is more common in males (3:1).

 The neurologic involvement and manifestations seen in patients with Behcet disease are heterogenous and may be subclassified as either primary or secondary, leading to a number of neuropsychiatric syndromes summarized in Table 1.